 Historically, absence and sick leave have been used as the leading metric for wellbeing.
 While absence can be a useful barometer of several issues, research is helping us to understand the value of other metrics such as “presenteesim,” to spot staff that may be sinking under emotional and mental workloads.

 Increasingly we are understanding and better using employee voice as way to measure wellness and identify where we can make structural changes to working practices help staff manage their responsibilities both inside and out of work.
-Asking whether employees to say whether they would recommend your organisation as a place to work and their reasons why can reveal a wealth of useful information to improve the employee experience.
+Asking if employees would recommend your organisation as a place to work and their reasons why can reveal a wealth of useful information to improve the employee experience.

 In these conditions of perma-austerity the HR & OD community needs to do more than simply measure the level of wellness in our organisation.
 If we are to persuade senior manager to fund and engage with wellness we need to provide them with evidence that the solutions we are proposing work and work in a sustainable way.